BenniSchmiedel/ECO/ECOprocessing/README.md

 **-c:** The name of the sub-configuration

 >  **Important**
-The script provided is optimized for an idealized box-model configuration.<br> Processing of other nemo configuration require adaptation of the function ECO_processing.prepare_dataset(), which handles metrics and coundary masking.
+The script provided is optimized for an idealized box-model configuration.<br> Processing of other nemo configuration require adaptation of the function ECO_processing.prepare_dataset(), which handles metrics and boundary masking.